 IABP decreases LV filling pressures by 20-25% and improves cardiac output by 20% in patients with cardiogenic shock.
 Therefore, IABP substantially reduces myocardial oxygen demand, although increased oxygen supply to the myocardium may also be a beneficial effect in some clinical situations.

-IABP is effective in providing temporary support to patients in cardiogenic shock and end-stage cardiomyopathy while definite therapies, such as angioplasty, cardiac bypass surgery, or cardiac transplantation, are undertaken.
+IABP is effective in providing temporary support to patients in cardiogenic shock and end-stage cardiomyopathy while definite therapies, such as angioplasty, cardiac bypass surgery, mechanical circulatory support, or cardiac transplantation, are undertaken.
 In this case, the use of IABP is considered a bridge to a definitive revascularization procedure or implementation of an LV-assist device.

 IABP is effective in stabilizing patients with unstable angina refractory to medical therapy before a definitive revascularization procedure.